-- Leaving a mobile device such as a laptop or tablet, turned on in class, unless it is being used for a designated purpose - Taking unauthorized pictures with a mobile device or, particularly, publishing them without permission, particularly of minors - Posting/downloading/sharing for non-educational related reasons - Eating, drinking or behaving carelessly around IT equipment in labs and classrooms - Distribution of unsolicited advertising or commercial electronic messages, electronic "chain letters", nuisance text messages
+- Leaving a mobile device such as a laptop or tablet, turned on in class, unless it is being used for a designated purpose - Taking unauthorized pictures with a mobile device or, particularly, publishing them without permission, particularly of minors - Posting/downloading/sharing content for non-educational related reasons - Eating, drinking or behaving carelessly around IT equipment in classrooms or any other areas of the school campus - Distribution of unsolicited advertising or commercial electronic messages, electronic "chain letters", unnecessary text messages - Accessing of malicious, offensive or harassing material - Usage for personal financial gain, religious or political lobbying, non-work related streaming audio or video - Usage of non-approved file sharing technologies - Usage of unauthorised equipment and unauthorised/unlicensed software on any HIXS ICT facilities.
+(Any equipment or software identified as unapproved and/or unlicensed must be removed immediately.) - Damaging or Vandalizing the IT equipment and software - Causing Interference or disruption to other networked or shared-system users, services or equipment and propagation of any form of malicious software (viruses, worms, etc). - Usage of the network to make unauthorised entry into other information systems, communications devices or resources. - Stealing someone's identity to send out messages in his/her name or under his /her authority

-- Accessing of malicious, offensive or harassing material - Usage for personal financial gain, religious or political lobbying, non-work related streaming audio or video - Usage of non-approved file sharing technologies - Usage of unauthorised equipment and unauthorised/ unlicensed software on any THS ICT facilities.
-Any equipment or software identified as unapproved and/or unlicensed must be removed immediately. - Damaging or Vandalizing the IT equipment and software - Causing Interference or disruption to other networked or shared-system users, services or equipment and propagation of any form of malicious software (viruses, worms, etc). - Usage of the network to make unauthorised entry into other information systems, communications devices or resources. - Stealing someone's identity to send out messages in his/her name or under his /her authority - Using social network sites, e-mails, text messages, phone calls or any other form of electronic communication, private or public, to harass, bully or intimidate another member of the community.
-Usage of logo or name or picture of the School to create any Social Network Site, without written consent of the School.
+Using social network sites, e-mails, text messages, phone calls or any other form of electronic communication, private or public, to harass, bully or intimidate another member of the community.
+Usage of logo or name or picture of the School to create any Social Network Site, without written consent of the school.